umbgtt10/fluxion/fluxion-ordered-merge/README.md

 ## Usage

 This crate is primarily used as a building block for higher-level merge operators.
-Most users should use `fluxion-merge` instead.
+Most users should use the `merge_with` operator from `fluxion-stream` instead.

 ### Example